jrollin/ai-rules-helper/README.md

 - Uses functional components with React Hooks
 - Styled with Tailwind CSS
 - Parses Markdown with gray-matter
+- Dynamic content loading system with environment-specific optimizations
+- Directory middleware for development mode
+- Content manifest generation for production builds
-- Implements copy-to-clipboard functionality using document.execCommand('copy')
+- Implements copy-to-clipboard functionality using navigator.clipboard API
 - Fully client-side with no backend dependencies

 ## Building for Production